zextras/tech-doc/source/suite/backup.rst

 Starting the SmartScan via the CLI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To start a SmartScan via the CLI, use the :ref:`backup_doSmartScan`
+To start a SmartScan via the CLI, use the :ref:`zxsuite backup
-command:
+doSmartScan <zxsuite_backup_doSmartScan>` command:

 .. code:: console